Mayotte Diary: Two Months After Chido, the Plight of Comorian Migrants Stigmatized by Politicians

 “Before, two-meter sheets of metal sold for 11 or 12 euros, but now they’ve gone up to 23 euros.”

-"We have nothing left at all."
+“We have absolutely nothing left”

 Distribution of aid under pressure